Google Cloud Resource Manager

 - Organization resource is a prerequisite to use folders.

-- Folders can be used to model different legal entities, departments, and teams within a company
+- Folders can be used to model different legal entities, departments, teams, and environments within a company

 - Folders allow delegation of administration rights as well as control or limit access to resources within the folder